Arpeggeo/julia-distributed-computing/README.md

 # The ultimate guide to distributed computing in Julia

-In this repository I would like to put together relevant information for people interested in distributing simple function calls on multiple cluster nodes.
+In this repository we collect relevant information for people interested in distributing simple function calls on multiple cluster nodes.
 Although the task is simple, there are some rough (undocumented) corners in the language that inhibit even experienced users from accomplishing it currently.

-The idea here is to update this content every now and then to reflect the latest (and cleanest) way of performing distributed computing with remote workers in Julia.
+We plan to update this document every now and then to reflect the latest (and cleanest) way of performing distributed computing with remote workers in Julia.
 If you read Julia forums, you will find many related threads where people shared solutions for specific problems, which are currently outdated.
 I think we need a central thread of discussion to solve most issues once and for all.

 ## Sample script

 We will consider a sample script that processes a set of files in a data folder and saves the results in a results folder.
-I like this task because it involves IO and file paths, which can get tricky in remote machines:
+We did choose this task because it involves IO and file paths, which can get tricky in remote machines:

 ```julia
 # instantiate and precompile environment